UK support to Ukraine: factsheet

 -

-our UK-Ukraine Defence Industrial Support Treaty expanded the range of military equipment that could be funded through £3.5 billion of UK Export Finance-guaranteed loans (signed on 19 July 2024).
-A new deal worth £1.6 billion will see Thales supply 5,000 lightweight multirole missiles manufactured in Belfast (2 March 2025)
+our UK-Ukraine Defence Industrial Support Treaty expanded the range of military equipment that could be funded by drawing on £3.5 billion of export finance (signed on 19 July 2024).
+This has enabled a deal worth £2.5 billion that will see Thales supply 5,000 lightweight multirole missiles manufactured in Belfast (10 July 2025)

 -